10 Cheapest Places to Live in Illinois in 2026

 🚩 Dealbreakers

 If you want affordable living in Illinois, Hoopeston is a great choice.
 The city offers housing that costs 70% below the state average.
-Cheap homes for sale in Pensacola start around $66,000, offering you a full house for the price of a condo in Chicago.
+Cheap homes for sale in Hoopeston start around $66,000, offering you a full house for the price of a condo in Chicago.
 Plus, you’re only minutes from serene parks.

 • Limited Job Market Diversity: The job market is stagnant with the local economy focused largely on manufacturing, healthcare, education and retail not suiting to young professionals wanting a rapid career growth.